azrasking/ShiveWorks/README.md

 ## ESP32 Segment Code Upload
-* Segments are numbered starting from 1
+* Segments are numbered starting from 1 to 100
 * All source files are in WaveSegment folder, in the 'src' directory
 * Enter correct local WiFi credential and MQTT broker IP address in credentials.h (rename and fill out sample_credentials.h)
 * Compile and upload main.c to the ESP32
+  * Connect the ESP32 with disconnected battery power to your PC using a micro-USB cable one at a time
   * Might require installation of [ESP32 drivers](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html)
   * If we want to see diagnostic information, we can use the Serial Monitor in the Arduino IDE with a baud rate of 115200
+* The latest version of the pre-combiled binary can be found under releases
+  * Use the [ESPRESSIF FLash Tool](https://www.espressif.com/en/support/download/other-tools) to flash the .bin file to the ESP32

 <!-- * Once the initial sketch has been uploaded through USB, for subsequent uploads an OTA method can be used
   * Compile and upload main.c to the ESP32
   * Run `python3 OTA.py` to upload the sketch to the ESP32 over WiFi -->

 ![Segment Circuit](./Media/ShiveSegmentCircuit.png)